iotaledger/bee-rfcs/text/0000-chronicle-module/0000-chronicle-module.md

 **Executor**

-- Owns a `vector<Actor>` with all the actors that belong to the executor's thread
+- Owns a `vector<Actor>` with all the actors that belong to the executor's thread.
 - Has a loop through all the actors using SIMD/AVX(if possible) to check on which actors are ready to do progress, we can determine if the actor is ready to do progress by checking if there are any events in its channel, so this eliminate the need for notifications to wake up given actors, because we are already looping through all the actors.